systemswatch/process-watch/README.md

 ## CONFIGURATION

-Configuring Process Watch is done through a configuration tool located in the tools directory.
+Configuring Process Watch is done through a command line configuration tool located in the tools directory.
 The configuration tool will give you several options to create or manage configurations.

 `python3 /usr/local/process-watch/tools/config_tool.py`